umounishece/calculator-using-css-html/README.md

 calculator/
   ├── index.html
   ├── style.css
-  └── script.js
 ```

 - `index.html`: This file contains the HTML structure of the calculator.
 - `style.css`: This file contains the CSS styling rules for the calculator.
-- `script.js`: This file contains the JavaScript code to handle calculator functionality.

 ## Getting Started